karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 If the converted image in WebP format is larger than the original, the browser will use the original file.
 This converted file will be deleted.
 Therefore, you can also see files other than WebP on the list.

 If you want to force the use of WebP files, uncheck the `Automatic removal of WebP files larger than original` option in the plugin settings.
 Then click on the `Regenerate All` button to convert all images again.

+In addition, images may not be displayed in WebP format if they are files downloaded from the `/themes` directory or from a directory of another plugin that is not compatible.

+Remember that this plugin supports images from the `/uploads` directory, i.e. files downloaded from the media library.
+Similarly, if your images are downloaded from another domain, i.e. from an external service.

+When checking the operation of the plugin, e.g. in Dev Tools, pay attention to the path from which the files are downloaded.

 = Where are converted images stored? =